Online appointment requests allow your clients to view your availability and book online.

 - Your client will receive an email prompting them to set up their Client Portal.
 They can log in and then request their first appointment.
 The new appointment request will show on your Calendar homepage so you can Accept or Decline it.

-- Once you have approved your client's appointment request, you will be provided the option to send additional documents and customize the notification email.
+- Once you've approved your client's appointment request, you'll be given the option to send additional documents and customize the notification email.

 Requesting an appointment from the client's end

 When your client clicks your Client Portal Web Address link, they will be taken to your Client Portal where they will indicate if they are a new client or an existing client.

 - A new client is one that you have not yet added to your SimplePractice account.

 - An existing client is one you have already added to your SimplePractice account.

 A new client will immediately be presented with the option to schedule a session with you based on your calendar availability.

 Once a new client chooses a time, they will be prompted to provide information to complete their request.